 Overall, the canvas is a reliable option if you want an easy to use tool with enough space to accommodate a couple of backpackers.

 5. Bessport Camping Tent (Best Lightweight Tent)

-- WATERPROOF and WINDPROOF: Seam taped Construction makes an impenetrable barrier against Rain and prevents leakage.
+- WEATHER RESISTANT - Seam taped Construction makes an impenetrable barrier against Rain and prevents leakage.
 Welded floor Design elevates the bottom of the backpacking tent to protect you from wet grounds; full-coverage rainfly for added protection against rain.

-- TENT EASY SETUP: 2 Pre-attached poles with Clip help you set up or take down the tent in less than 2 minutes.
+- EASY TO SET UP & FREESTANDING - 2 poles with Clip-pole attachment for lighter weight, easier set up and better breath-ability.
 Freestanding allows the lightweight tent to be moved and relocated without having to disassemble.

 The Bessport tent is one of the roomiest 2-person tents on this list under $100.
 It packs a punch in terms of on-the-go features, including a lightweight design for easy portability.
 In terms of size, there are two versions of this tent.

 The first version features a tent for one person and measures 87.8inches x 33.5inches with 42.1 inches central height.
 The second version is a two-person tent with 86.6ft x 48.4ft dimensions.
 The central height sticks out on 43.5 inches.
 The tent contains two vestibules and storage bag to provide extra space for storing your gears and other vital necessities.
 Another essential feature is water and wind resistance.
 The polyester fabric offers top-quality protection as a cover.
 It is waterproof, and with heat-sealed seams, there is no chance for water leakages.